Tamerlan91011/100-MySQL-sripts/README.md

-## Do you want to know what is in this repository?
+## Do you want to know what is this project about?
 ![](tenor.gif)

 ## [Then take it!](https://tamerlan91011.github.io/MySQL-sripts/)